Committees

 • Tracy Burke, University of Connecticut

-• Courtney Trzasko, University of Connecticut
+• Mingye Chen (Webmaster), University of Connecticut

-• Heeju Lim (Webmaster), University of Connecticut
+• Jiangchen Zhao (Webmaster), University of Connecticut

 Dr. Ming-Hui Chen, University of Connecticut